east-sussex-county-council/Escc.AzureDeployment/README.md

 We then push the repository to Azure, where it is deployed by [Kudu](https://github.com/projectkudu/kudu).
 By default Kudu deploys only the first project it finds, so we use a [custom deployment script](http://blog.amitapple.com/post/38419111245/azurewebsitecustomdeploymentpart3) to deploy each project to a specific folder.

-Our custom deployment script [runs unit tests before deployment](http://channel9.msdn.com/Shows/Windows-Azure-Friday/Custom-Web-Site-Deployment-Scripts-with-Kudu-with-David-Ebbo) using [NUnit](http://www.nunit.org/) and manages dependencies using [NuGet package restore](http://docs.nuget.org/docs/reference/package-restore).
+Our custom deployment script [runs unit tests before deployment](http://channel9.msdn.com/Shows/Windows-Azure-Friday/Custom-Web-Site-Deployment-Scripts-with-Kudu-with-David-Ebbo) using [NUnit](http://www.nunit.org/), manages dependencies using [NuGet package restore](http://docs.nuget.org/docs/reference/package-restore) and restores secrets using [web.config transforms](http://msdn.microsoft.com/en-us/library/dd465326.aspx).

 ### Strong named assemblies